JungsikNoh/COVID-19_LookAtUsToday_SeeYourselfTomorrow/README.md

 The COVID-19 pandemic hit our entire planet hard, taking lots of lives.
 Most of us are under physical distancing to fight the virus together and to flatten the curve.

-To win this extraordinary war, *accurate and quick monitoring* of the infections is fundamental.
+To win this extraordinary war, *accurate and quick monitoring* of the expansion of COVID-19 infection is important.
+Observing daily increments of confirmed cases over time, we can see that

 A pandemic event can be monitored by the curve of cumulative confirmed cases or deaths over time.
 Observing such curves for COVID-19, we can see that some countries like China, Korea or Italy are at the later stage of the virus spreading, while others might be at the beginning.

 Showing the ever-increasing number of new cases every day, New York Governor Andrew Cuomo sent the message on April 1, 2020.
 A data science pipeline presented here tries to implement exactly what Governor Cuomo said in a quantitative manner.
 By looking at the preceding pandemic time courses of Italy and Korea, we seek to answer how many new confirmed cases of a country or a region could be in the near future.